 Today H.F.
 HELP has grown to an organization that helps hundreds of dogs

 each year.
-A highly trained staff and group of volunteers work to ensure that
+A highly trained staff of 5 and group of volunteers work to ensure

-every dog that walks through our doors is given the best care and chances of
+that every dog that walks through our doors is given the best care and

-finding it’s forever home.
-Please visit our other pages to learn more about our
+chances of finding it’s forever home.
+Please visit our Facebook pages to learn

 Major Harvey Fine on tugboat.